 Demolition of old Altar

 New Altar Platform

 A very special thank you to everyone who assisted, we could not have done it without you!

 St. Bernadette’s capital campaign was a significant effort of both time and treasure.
 Thank you to all who contributed and for creating this legacy that will serve future generations of Catholics.
 The improvements made to our accessibility and liturgical needs will serve the St. Bernadette community for another 50 years.
-In the meantime, we ask that you prayerfully consider a donation to or continuing your donation to our Facility Maintenance Fund, which has been established to support continuing campus maintenance and improvements, as well as the repayment of the bridge loan we received early in our capital campaign.
+In the meantime, we ask that you prayerfully consider a donation to or continuing your donation to our Building Fund, which has been established to support continuing campus maintenance and improvements, as well as the repayment of the bridge loan we received early in our capital campaign.
 (At present, the parish’s maintenance budget requires us to defer recommended maintenance.)

 “These improvements say that St. Bernadette’s has a bright future and that we are focused.”
-Father Tom Coyte, pastor, St. Bernadette Catholic Parish, Lakewood, Colorado.
+Father Tom Coyte, former pastor, St. Bernadette Catholic Parish, Lakewood, Colorado.

 In recent years, parishioners of St. Bernadette’s have seen the church – which celebrated its 70th anniversary on Christmas Eve, 2018 – transform before their eyes.
 Efforts such as the raising of the altar and construction of the Adoration chapel have reinforced the church’s commitment to the excellence of liturgy and the adoration of the Eucharist.
 Facility improvements to the church’s HVAC system, installation of wheelchair accessible restrooms and many others address parishioner comforts and needs.

 Contributions for these and other capital maintenance and improvement needs to the church, school and parish campus can be made to the St. Bernadette Catholic Parish of Lakewood Building Fund.